GeorgHaberer/gene_projection/README.md

 Currently only minimap2 is supported in the repository but I am planning to provide additional integration for the following aligners:
 - miniprot (https://github.com/lh3/miniprot)
 - gmap (https://github.com/juliangehring/GMAP-GSNAP/tree/master)
-- blat (https://github.com/djhshih/blat; conda or UCSC genome hub https://hgdownload.cse.ucsc.edu/admin/exe/)
+- blat (UCSC hosts binary for various OS/architectures: http://hgdownload.soe.ucsc.edu/admin/exe/)

 ## 3. Principle Workflow

-The rationale of the pipeline is pretty simple: it maps the non-redundant transcripts of a previous annotation (the **source models**; preferably from a set of evidence-based annotations of closely related genotypes or species) to the genome sequences of the **target** genotypes/species and estimates from these matches the gene content by applying user-defined rules.
+The gene projection pipeline utilizes homology mappings of a set of well supported or evidence-based gene models of a closely related species or genotype(s) - aka the **source models**,  to generate an accurate estimate of the target gene content.
+The final (structural) annotation is derived from the spliced alignments (aka **matches**) as a consensus which is derived The rationale of the pipeline is pretty simple: it maps the non-redundant transcripts of a previous annotation ; preferably from a set of evidence-based annotations of closely related genotypes or species) to the genome sequences of the **target** genotypes/species and estimates from these matches the gene content by applying user-defined rules.
 There are two major steps, first preprocessing and mapping the input sequences, and second a step-wise and rule-based selection of non-overlapping matches.
 The following section provides a graphical scheme and explanation of the two steps.

 ### 3.1.
 Preprocessing and Mapping